Amazon steps up competition in UK online grocery sales with faster, free delivery | International

 Amazon will begin free and same-day deliveries of groceries in London for its 'Prime' members from Tuesday, as it looks to cash in on fast-growing demand for buying essentials online, a trend that has been boosted by the coronavirus lockdown.

+Orders made before 9 p.m. will be delivered the same day in most areas, it said.
+"Amazon is not widely considered as a food supplier in the UK so it will take time for the company to build a brand presence in the business and make its presence felt," AJ Bell investment director Russ Mould said.

+"But the company has deep pockets, huge ambitions and an uncanny habit of emerging as a leader in its targeted fields."
+Amazon has been tapping into this sector since 2016, when it first launched its 'Fresh' service, although it has been selling food and drinks since the launch of its grocery store in 2010.

-The lockdown has led to changing consumer behaviour as people shun supermarket trips, with nearly one in five British households now buying over the internet, market researcher Kantar said last month.
-Industry data shows that grocery sales in Britain rose 14.6% in the four weeks to July 12 compared with last year, though growth was slower than previous weeks as restrictions to contain the coronavirus were eased.
+The lockdown has led to changing consumer behaviour with nearly one in five British households now buying over the internet, market researcher Kantar said last month.
+Kantar said earlier this month that although grocery sales have been rising year-on-year, the pace of growth has slowed compared to previous weeks since lockdown restrictions eased.

 - READ MORE ON: